 Despite all the ongoing improvements to aviation travel, air accidents do still occur, and 99.9% of them do not involve anything as dramatic as a full blown plane crash.
 Consider the following incidents:

-- In February 2014, a Virgin Australia plane struck severe turbulence on a routine flight between Canberra and Sydney which resulted in a flight attendant suffering a broken leg.
+- A Virgin Australia plane struck severe turbulence on a routine flight between Canberra and Sydney which resulted in a flight attendant suffering a broken leg.

 - United Airlines faced a six figure lawsuit in 2013 after a woman sued the airline after hot coffee was spilt on her during a flight from Madrid to Newark, New Jersey.